If the abuser has been convicted of a crime, can s/he keep or buy a gun?

 Kansas state law says that it is illegal the following criminals to own or possess a gun:

 - someone who, within the past five years, has been convicted of a misdemeanor for a domestic violence offense in Kansas or a similar misdemeanor crime in another state.
-A domestic violence offense includes an offense where the abuser uses or attempts to use of physical force, or threatens to use a deadly weapon and is committed against a person with whom the abuser is involved or has been involved in a dating relationship or is a family or household member;
+A domestic violence offense includes an offense where the abuser uses or attempts to use of physical force, or threatens to use a deadly weapon, and is committed against a person with whom the abuser is/was involved in a dating relationship or is a family or household member;

 - someone who is a fugitive from justice, which means that the person knows that there is a warrant issued for him/her for committing a felony;1

-- Uniform Controlled Substances Act prior to July 1, 2009; or
+- a violation of the Uniform Controlled Substances Act prior to July 1, 2009;

 1 Kan.
 Stat. § 21-6301(a)(15), (a)(18), (m)(1), (m)(2)